-Equips students to think critically and reflect constructively on the role of theological traditions in social change
+Equips students to think critically about socio-political dynamics and reflect constructively on the role played by religion and theological traditions in movements for social change

 Master of Arts in Social Transformation (MAST)

 The MAST program recognizes that in a complex and rapidly changing world, leadership itself is taking exciting, new, and “non-traditional” forms.
 This program is an innovative and rigorous curriculum that fuses leading-edge practices in organizational leadership and design thinking with the spiritual formation our institution has offered for more than 150 years.